riseact/riseact-app-template-node/README.md

 npm install

 # Start the application
-npm dev
+npm run dev
+# or riseact app dev
 ```

-After starting the application, you can access the application at [http://localhost:3000](http://localhost:3000).
 The application will automatically reload when you make changes to the source code.

 ## Configuration

 The application is configured using environment variables.
+The variables are initialized by Riseact CLI.
 The following environment variables are available:

 | Name            | Description                               | Default |
 | --------------- | ----------------------------------------- | ------- |
 | `CLIENT_ID`     | The client ID of the application          |         |
 | `CLIENT_SECRET` | The client secret of the application      |         |

 ## License